Urban Youth Impact

 Purpose

-The primary focus is in neighborhoods identified by Children's Services Council as areas with the most at-risk children based on indicators such as poverty levels, school readiness, graduation rates, teen birth rates, percent of children on free/reduced lunch and the evidence of fatherlessness.
-Areas include West Palm Beach's Tamarind Avenue corridor and sections of Riviera Beach.
+UYI focuses its efforts on neighborhoods identified by the Children's Services Council as having the highest concentrations of at-risk children, based on indicators such as poverty, school readiness, graduation rates, teen birth rates, percent of children on free/reduced lunch, and fatherlessness.
+These areas include West Palm Beach's Tamarind Avenue corridor and parts of Riviera Beach.

 Mission statement